Make your own red hot cinnamon popcorn with this easy recipe! This recipe makes popcorn that’s coated with a red hot candy coating.

 Thankfully, this cinnamon popcorn is really easy to make, and it keeps well.
-So, it’s a great movie-watching treat.
+It’s a great snack, dessert, or movie-watching treat.

-First, work quickly!
-The candy coatin sets up quickly, so you’ll want to work fast.
+- First, work quickly!
+The candy coating sets up quickly, so you’ll want to work fast.

 This popcorn has a good, strong cinnamon flavor, but it isn’t too spicy.
 If you want a milder cinnamon flavor, you can omit the cinnamon extract.